freebsd/freebsd-src/contrib/bc/README.md

 where `<config>` is either one of `Debug` or `Release`.

 ### POSIX-Compatible Systems

-This `bc` should build unmodified on any POSIX-compliant system or on Windows starting with Windows 10 (though earlier versions may work).

-For more complex build requirements than the ones below, see the [build manual][5].

 On POSIX-compatible systems, `bc` is built as `bin/bc` and `dc` is built as `bin/dc` by default.
 On Windows, they are built as `Release/bc/bc.exe` and